MelodicDrumstep/High-Performance-Algos-Data-Structures/division/README.md

 .L6:
-        ; Pack quotient and remainder into xmm0 for return movd    xmm0, eax     ; Move quotient to xmm0[31:0] movd    xmm1, edi     ; Move remainder to xmm1[31:0]
-        punpckldq xmm0, xmm1  ; Pack both 32-bit values into xmm0[63:0]
+        ; Pack quotient and remainder into xmm0 for return ; using general 64bits register or vector register is a choice for the compiler movd    xmm0, eax     ; Move quotient to xmm0[31:0] movd    xmm1, edi     ; Move remainder to xmm1[31:0] punpckldq xmm0, xmm1  ; Pack both 32-bit values into xmm0[63:0]